-'''

-call(x, train=True, mask=None)

-'''

-Applies the simplified dropconnect layer.
+\\call\\(x, train=True, mask=None, use\batchwise\mask=True) Applies the simplified dropconnect layer.

-- x (chainer.Variable or numpy.ndarray or cupy.ndarray) Batch of input vectors.
+- x (chainer.
+Variable or numpy.ndarray or cupy.ndarray) Batch of input vectors.
 Its first dimension n is assumed to be the minibatch dimension. - train (bool) If True, executes simplified dropconnect.
-Otherwise, simplified dropconnect link works as a linear unit. - mask (None or chainer.Variable or numpy.ndarray or cupy. ndarray) - If None, randomized simplified dropconnect mask is generated.
-Otherwise, The mask must be (n, M, N) shaped array.
-Main purpose of this option is debugging. mask array will be used as a dropconnect mask.
+Otherwise, simplified dropconnect link works as a linear unit. - mask (None or chainer.Variable or numpy.ndarray or cupy. ndarray) If None, randomized simplified dropconnect mask is generated.
+Otherwise, The mask must be (n, M, N) or (M, N) shaped array, and use\batchwise\mask is ignored.
+Main purpose of this option is debugging. mask array will be used as a dropconnect mask. - use\batchwise\mask (bool) If True, dropped connections depend on each sample in mini-batch.